WaypointRP/wp-pocketbikes/README.md

 > Note: If you are using `ox` for any of the Framework options you need to uncomment `@ox_lib/init.lua` in the fxmanifest.lua.

 ## Dependencies
-- QBCore / ESX / Or other frameworks (must implement framework specific solutions in framework.lua)
+- QBCore / Qbox / ESX / Or other frameworks (must implement framework specific solutions in framework.lua)

 ## Performance
 This script is very lightweight and has no impact on performance.